Tanya Martinez said her brother Richard couldn’t wait for his 18th birthday because he was going to make a big change in his life.

-About two dozen family members and friends gathered near the memorial Thursday afternoon.
-Many more mourned at a candlelight vigil there Thursday night.
+About two dozen family members and friends gathered near the memorial this afternoon.
+Many more mourned at a candlelight vigil there tonight.

 Tanya Martinez described her brother as a guy with a big heart who was always willing to help anybody.
 She said he dropped out of school but recently began working toward a high school equivalency degree.